"I am a rugby player. I am a soldier. I am an Officer. I am a brother. I am a role model. I am also gay."

 I believe the importance of understanding and accepting that people have multiple identities is crucial.
 Treating everyone with the respect that they deserve is only manners.
 Through sport, children are given the opportunity to better understand and interact with people and cultures that are different to their own, and through cultivating a safe environment for children and adults alike, we have the power to continue to shape the world for the better.

 Having the opportunity to play rugby in a gay-inclusive team whether in or out of the Armed Forces allows me to engage with people from my community, that understand the unique and sometimes added pressures involved with being gay in sport.
 Having a sympathetic ear, someone who knows what it is like and to talk to is incredibly important to someone's mental health and that is why I talk about my upbringing and the importance of rugby in my life.
 That is why I am proud to be part of the British Army and represent their LGBT forum.

-This years' Mental Health Awareness Week runs from May 16-22 and focuses on relationships and how strong social networks support and improve mental wellbeing.
+This year's Mental Health Awareness Week runs from May 14-20 and focuses on relationships and how strong social networks support and improve mental wellbeing.

 You can read more stories like Richard's all this week on Sport Wales' blog.